squidfunk/mkdocs-material/docs/plugins/blog.md

 Use this setting to change the separator that is passed to the slugification function set as part of [`categories_slugify`][categories_slugify].
-While the default is a hyphen, it can be set to any string:
+While the default is a hyphen, it can be set to any string, e.g., `_`:

 ``` yaml
 plugins: